dhelafrank/dhelafrank.github.io/index.md

+#About

 A few about me
 - 👋 I’m @Dhela
 - 🌱 I love Computer Science and Tech stuffs
 - 👀 Am also interested in Programming 🌏 thus am a frontend web Developer
-- Am a cyber enthusiast thus i love creating new things.
+- 👍 Am a cyber enthusiast thus i love creating new things.
 - 👩‍💻 I am currently learning Cross Platform Development through Flutter to increase my knowledge :-D
 - 🤓 I also love gaming too ;-)